-In the 'fit for 55'-package published on 14 July 2021, the European Commission announced the introduction of a carbon border adjustment mechanism ("CBAM") to mitigate the risk of carbon leakage, i.e. companies moving their production processes or investments to third countries with less stringent climate policies.
-The risk of carbon leakage is currently addressed through the provision of free emission allowances for production plants in Europe.
-However, as the European Commission has proposed to increase the annual reduction of available emission allowances and the gradual phasing out of free emission allowances until 2034, the European Commission expects that the risk of carbon leakage may increase for goods with an already high risk of carbon leakage and goods produced in energy-intensive sectors.
+In the 'fit for 55'-package published on 14 July 2021, the European Commission announced the introduction of a Carbon Border Adjustment Mechanism to mitigate the risk of carbon leakage, i.e. companies moving their production processes or investments to third countries with less stringent climate policies.
+The risk of carbon leakage is currently addressed with the allocation of free emission allowances for certain industrial sectors in Europe.
+However, as the amount of available emission allowances is reduced on an annual basis and the allocation of free emission allowances is gradually phased out until 2034, the European Commission expects that the risk of carbon leakage may increase for products with an already high risk of carbon leakage and for products produced in energy-intensive sectors.

-On 16 May 2023, the final text of the regulation for the carbon border adjustment mechanism has been published in the Official Journal of the EU.
-The CBAM effectively addresses the risks of carbon leakage by requiring certificates to be surrendered based on the embedded emissions of imported goods within the scope of the CBAM regulation.
-The amount of certificates to be surrendered depends on the amount of specific embedded emissions of the imported goods.
-Importers are therefore required to monitor and report the CO2-eq emissions released during the production of goods imported into the EU.
-The data needs to be verified by an independent verifier.
-As a result of the CBAM, the risks of carbon leakage can be mitigated while simultaneously encouraging producers in third countries to decarbonise their production processes and encouraging third countries to adopt a carbon tax or cap-and-trade system.
+The definitive text of the CBAM Regulation was published in the Official Journal of the EU on 16 May 2023.
+CBAM effectively addresses the risks of carbon leakage by requiring certificates at a cost to be surrendered based on the embedded emissions of imported products within the scope of the CBAM Regulation.
+The number of certificates to be surrendered depends on the amount of specific embedded emissions of the imported products.
+Importers are therefore required to monitor and report the CO2-eq emissions released during the production of products imported into the EU.
+The data must be verified by an independent third-party verifier.
+As a result of the CBAM, the risks of carbon leakage can be mitigated while at the same time encouraging producers in third countries to decarbonise their production processes and encouraging third countries to adopt a carbon tax or cap-and-trade system.

-The CBAM regulation applies to goods covered under this regulation which are imported into an EU Member State.
-In the CBAM regulation, an exception is made for goods originating in certain countries and territories, such as EFTA countries, where the production of goods is currently covered by the EU ETS or an equivalent cap-and-trade system.
-As the (non-)preferential origin of goods is relevant for determining the applicability of the CBAM regulation, it may become more important to correctly determine the country of origin of goods covered by CBAM, even if these goods are not currently subject to customs duties.
+The CBAM Regulation applies when products are released for free circulation (“imported”) into an EU Member State.
+An exception applies for products originating in certain countries and territories, such as EFTA countries, where the production is covered by the EU ETS or an equivalent cap-and-trade system.
+Consequently, it is becoming increasingly important to correctly determine the country of origin of products covered by CBAM, also in cases where no customs duties apply.

-Importers must qualify as an authorised CBAM declarant in order to import goods covered by the CBAM regulation.
-Importers may delegate the obligation to apply for authorisation to an indirect customs representative instead.
-If the importer is not established in the customs territory of the EU, the indirect customs representative must apply for the status of CBAM declarant by default.
+In order to import products covered by the CBAM Regulation, importers must qualify as an authorised CBAM declarant.
+However, importers may instead delegate the obligation to apply for authorisation to an indirect customs representative.
+If the importer is not established in the customs territory of the EU, the indirect customs representative must apply for the status of authorised CBAM declarant.

-An annual CBAM declaration must be submitted, containing the following information:
+After 1 January 2026, an annual CBAM declaration must be submitted containing the following information:

-- Total number of certificates to be surrendered, corresponding to the total embedded emissions
+- The total number of CBAM certificates to be surrendered, corresponding to the total embedded emissions

 - Copies of verification reports issued by accredited verifiers